Financial Stability Roadmap

 Both Flexible Spending Accounts (FSAs) and Health Savings Accounts (HSAs) are popular tax-advantaged accounts used to pay for medical expenses, but they come with distinct rules and benefits.
 Learn More

-Goal: Pay off any debt with an interest rate over 6% (excluding your mortgage).
+Completion Goal: Pay off all debt with an interest rate over 6% (excluding your mortgage or rental properties).

-Pay off all high-interest debts, credit cards, loans, or any balances with interest rates significantly higher than potential investment returns.
-It depends on the current economic strength.
-My rule is that it’s about 60% of the historical average.
-This means that if you can make, on average, a 10% return on the S&P 500, then any debt over 6% would be qualified as a high-interest debt.
+Pay off all high-interest debts, credit cards, loans, or any balances with high interest rates.
+It depends on the current state of the economy, but my rule is that it’s about 60% of the historical average.
+This means that if you can make, on average, a 10% return on the S&P 500, then any debt 6% would be qualified as a high-interest debt.
+When expected market returns are ~10% long-term, paying more than 6% is often a mathematical loss.
+The goal is to free up cash flow and reduce risk.

 -